 We all know that what happens in Westworld, the 1973 sci-fi movie.
 And we even know what happens in Futureworld, its 1976 sequel.
 But suppose there was something…Beyond Westworld?
 So anyway, Security Chief John Moore of the Delos Corporation is trying to stop an evil scientist from using the robots of Delos to take over the world.
 Great.
 So, Futureworld?
 It’s just Futureworld in a series format.

 Apparently it’s somewhat of a cult show at this point, even though only five episodes were produced and only three aired.
 But who needs it at this point?
-There was already a really good show adapted from Westworld on TV called Westworld.
-And it’s great and made in the actual future.
+There was already a (mostly) good show adapted from Westworld on TV called Westworld.
+And it was made in the actual future.
 But this is stupid garbage, so there are no violent delights with violent ends here.